The Best $3,000 Extreme Mini-ITX Gaming PC Build – April 2025

 If you’re looking for a no-holds-barred extreme Mini-ITX Gaming PC Build in a sleek, compact chassis, this is the one for you!
 Our $3,000 Extreme Mini-ITX Gaming PC Build might be dwarfed by standard towers, but it can easily keep up with them thanks to its truly extreme components.
 And amazingly, there’s virtually no price premium for getting a system of this caliber down to a portable size, making this PC a pretty good value too.

-Also on board is an incredible 64GB of fast DDR5-6000 RAM, along with a high performance 2TB PCIe Gen 5-based solid-state drive.
+To make sure the system never hits a bottleneck, the build has an incredible 64GB of fast DDR5-6000 RAM, along with an ultra-fast 2TB PCIE Gen 5 solid-state drive .
 It all comes together in the truly groundbreaking Lian Li A4-H20 chassis, which is uniquely designed for ultra-high-end components like the ones we recommend.
-It can fit the specific RX 7900 XTX model we recommend, plus a 240mm liquid CPU cooler, all while coming in at just 11 liters, making it about 1/5 the size of the typical full tower!
+It can fit the specific RTX 5080 Super model we recommend, plus a 240mm liquid CPU cooler, all while coming in at just 11 liters, making it about 1/5 the size of the typical full tower!

 Parting Thoughts